DCotterill/halixia-hugo/content/ma/lifelong-learning-1145.md

 layout: static
 ---

-Learn about the importance of lifelong learning
+Learn about the importance of lifelong learning.

 Lifelong learning enhances personal growth, expands knowledge and skills, fosters adaptability, improves career prospects, and promotes intellectual stimulation and fulfilment.